|

 5. How can I make tea from the leaves?

-summer/early fall), shade-dry them on a screen, allowing good air circulation
+leaves (late summer/early fall), shade-dry them on a screen, allowing good

-some leaves between two paper towels and microwave for 60 seconds on high.
+microwave.
+Put some leaves between two paper towels and microwave for 60

-If crisp, the leaves are dry, otherwise microwave further at 15 seconds
+seconds on high.
+If crisp, the leaves are dry, otherwise microwave further

 Botanical Council and the related links on my Links-page.